uludag/nosql-biosets/readme.md

 project we want to develop scripts for NoSQL indexing and querying of sample bioinformatics datasets.
-We are in early stages of the project, now we have draft scripts for indexing the following sample datasets with Elasticsearch, later we want to implement sample scripts to query individual indexes as well as multiple indexes.
+We are in early stages of the project, now we have draft scripts for indexing the following sample datasets with Elasticsearch.

 * PubChem BioAssay json files: ftp://ftp.ncbi.nlm.nih.gov/pubchem/Bioassay/JSON
 * WikiPathways gpml files: http://www.wikipathways.org/index.php/Download_Pathways